Jason2Brownlee/blog/content/posts/compounding-book.md

 And:

-> I'd live a tiny book on the magic of compounding.
+> I'd LOVE a tiny book on the magic of compounding.

 I was thinking a whole lot of stuff to help hammer home the point.